DaisyDavila/Final-Project/proposal.md

 ## Outcomes
 Ideal Outcome:
-- Briefly describe what is the ideal outcome?
+- I want there to be a flower set to the side, with some other

 Minimal Viable Outcome:
 - Briefly describe the bare essential for a good working outcome?